 - Proper diagnosis of emergencies and transfer to hospitals

 In cases that allege a failure to provide proper nursing care, these claims fall under the umbrella of medical malpractice.
 As a whole, nursing homes must provide competent care that a practitioner of normal skill would under the circumstances.
 Something as simple as a botched injection or a failure to quickly diagnose a stroke can have devastating consequences.
-A nursing home injury attorney could conduct a thorough investigation to determine if an injury was the result of medical malpractice om St. Charles.
+A nursing home injury attorney could conduct a thorough investigation to determine if an injury was the result of medical malpractice in St. Charles.

 Other injuries are the results of accidents.
 In this type of situation, plaintiffs must evaluate the case through the prism of premises liability.
 As a resident’s landlord, nursing homes must take all appropriate care to maintain the facility and to quickly address any temporary hazards that may cause injury.